oditynet/2fact-sshkey/README.md

-This is a PAM module for 2fact auth of sshkey on USB Enter User\password and enter USB with private key.
+This is a PAM module for 2fact auth of sshkey on USB

+Enter User\password and enter USB with private key.

-Your are generage a key with ssh-keygen.
+Your are generate a key with ssh-keygen.
 Private key copy to USB flash with ext4 FS, public key copy to /root or etc. (edit a code)

 ```sed
 systemcctl start sshd (add :